REVIEW: BMW i3s A great stylish EV for but maybe a little pricey

 Range and Battery

 BMW rate their battery size slightly different to everyone else.
 The battery size is officially 120Ah but to us that’s 42.2kWh.
 The increased battery size is definitely a help and the range is around 260km.
-Like all of our reviews so far, the general public are expecting something in the 400km range but with the smaller form factor, this may be the most BMW can squeeze into a car of this size.
-We found the range readout on the dash to be fairly accurate and we did some motorway driving to Meath and were impressed with how it handled itself outside of the urban environment.
+Like all of our reviews so far, the general public are expecting something in the 400km range.
+With the smaller form factor, this may be the most BMW can squeeze into a car of this size.
+We found the range readout on the dash to be fairly accurate.
+We did some motorway driving to Meath and were impressed with how it handled itself outside of the urban environment.
 The i3s has 182bhp.

 We love this car.
-The price starts around €46,000 before government grants with the i3s model we had for a few days coming in at €54,613 with some bells and whistles.
+The price starts around €46,000 before government grants.
+The i3s model we had for a few days coming in at €54,613 with some bells and whistles.
 It’s a lot of change (or 2 Renault Zoes) but you get what you pay for in our opinion.
 It is a quality EV with nothing else like it on the road.
 If the size and range suits your needs, it’s the EV for you, if you can afford it.